 Conclusion

-In this blog post and the previous one, you made great strides in automating your entire SDLC through the use of CI/CD, allowing your team to work and collaborate as per the 5 key takeaways from this chapter:
+In this blog post and the previous one, you made great strides in automating your entire SDLC through the use of CI/CD, allowing your team to work and collaborate as per the 5 key takeaways from this blog post:

-Virtually every company that has a world-class software delivery process, as the ones you heard about in Section 1.1, relies heavily on CI/CD to allow them to go fast.
+Virtually every company that has a world-class software delivery process, including LinkedIn after Project Inversion, and all the other companies you heard about in Section 1.1, relies on CI/CD to allow them to go fast.
 This is one of the surprising realizations of real-world systems: agility requires safety.
-With cars, speed limits are determined not by the limits of engines—most cars can easily go over 100 mph—but by safety, where the safety mechanisms we have today, such as brakes, bumpers, and seat belts, are just not sufficient to protect you at speeds significantly over 60 mph.
+With cars, speed limits are determined not by the limits of engines—many cars can go over 100 mph—but by the safety mechanisms we have (e.g., brakes, bumpers, seat belts).

 The same is true with software delivery: the limit of how fast you can build software is usually not determined by how fast a developer can build new features, but by how quickly you can get those features to your users without causing bugs, outages, security incidents, and other problems.
 That’s why CI/CD is all about putting safety mechanisms in place, such as automated tests, code reviews, and feature toggles, so that you can release software faster without putting your product and users at risk.
 The more you can limit the risk—the safer you can make it for developers to release features—the faster you can go.

 As your company grows, you’re going to start to hitting new bottlenecks that limit your ability to go fast.
-Some of these bottlenecks will be from forces outside your company: more users, more load, more money, more requirements.
+Some of these bottlenecks will be from forces outside your company: more users, more load, more requirements.
 Some of these bottlenecks will be from forces within your company: more products, more teams, more developers.
-To be able to handle these new demands, you will need to learn how to work with multiple environments and multiple teams, which is the focus of Part 6, How to Work with Multiple Teams and Environments.
+To be able to handle these new demands, you will need to learn how to work with multiple environments and multiple teams, which is the focus of Part 6.

 Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing production software, published by O’Reilly Media!